ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Introduction

 \section{Introduction}

-3D Scene Graph (3DSG) generation elevates scene understanding from object-centric perception to holistic relational modeling.
-By capturing the semantic associations and functional affordances between entities, 3DSGs serve as a critical structured representation for downstream agents in tasks like Vision-Language Navigation~\cite{anderson2018vision} and Robotics~\cite{zitkovich2023rt}.
+\IEEEPARstart{T}{he} 3D Scene Graph (3DSG) generation elevates scene understanding from object-centric perception to holistic relational modeling.
+By capturing the semantic associations and functional affordances between entities, 3DSGs serve as a structured representation for downstream agents in tasks like Vision-Language Navigation~\cite{anderson2018vision} and Robotics~\cite{zitkovich2023rt}.
 A typical 3DSSG framework~\cite{wald2020learning,armeni20193d,zhang2021exploiting} comprises object and edge encoders for semantic extraction, coupled with a Graph Neural Network (GNN) for topological reasoning.
-Current 3DSG research primarily explores knowledge prior injection, predicate representation modeling, and self-supervised pretext tasks.
+Current 3DSG research primarily explores knowledge prior injection, predicate representation modeling, and self-supervised learning.

 Early approaches relied on knowledge prior injection, either through statistical prototypes~\cite{zhang2021knowledge} or cross-modal distillation from CLIP~\cite{wang2023vl,chen2024clip,koch2024lang3dsg} as shown in Figure~\ref{fig1}(a).
 However, these methods depend heavily on annotated text-label pairs, limiting scalability.
 Others focused on explicit geometric modeling, utilizing vector differences~\cite{wu2023incremental} or hyperrectangles~\cite{feng2025hyperrectangle} to constrain predicate learning.
-Yet, these supervised methods struggle with generalization due to the long-tail sparsity of 3D relational data.
+However, these supervised methods struggle with generalization due to the long-tail sparsity of 3D relational data.

+To reduce annotation dependence, Self-Supervised Learning (SSL) has emerged as a promising direction.
+Joint-embedding methods~\cite{xie2020pointcontrast,wu2025sonata,zhang2021self,zhang2021self,van2025joint} have proven effective for point cloud understanding but falter in 3DSG, as predicate representations are sensitive to the geometric transformations required for multi-view augmentation.
+While MVIL~\cite{huang2026multi} decouples predicate learning via a two-stage training strategy to alleviate sensitivity to geometric transformations, its pre-training-induced rotation-invariant representations may compromise the downstream directional predicate learning.
+Additionally, the reliance of MVIL on advanced VLMs to produce semantic predicate relation pseudo-labels for the entire dataset leads to higher model training costs.